sdiehl/wiwinwlh/tutorial.md

 Local Packages
 --------------

-Both Stack and Cabal can handle local packages built the local filesystem, remote tarballs, or from Git repositories.
+Both Stack and Cabal can handle local packages built the local filesystem, from remote tarballs, or from remote Git repositories.

-Inside of the stack.yaml simply specify the git repository remote and the hash to pull.
+Inside of the `stack.yaml` simply specify the git repository remote and the hash to pull.

 ```yaml